andrevidela/Research-report/Thesis/index.md

 > got (0 ty : Type) -> Type
 ```

 One way to solve those issues would be to have linearity polymorphism and be able to abstract over linearity annotations.
-For example the map function could be written as
+For example, the map function could be written as:

 ```haskell
 map : forall l . ((l v : a) -> b) -> (l ls : List a) -> List b